Pharmaceutical Supply Chain Traceability

 With ThinkIQ’s Transformational Intelligence platform, pharmaceutical manufacturers gain access to a complete overview of all operations.
 From lab to jab, our smart manufacturing technology, including our semantic model and material ledger, dramatically reduces recalls, identifies weaknesses in the plant, and eliminates safety concerns.

-A material ledger provides a novel approach to intelligent tracking of material and energy movement and transformations, their associate monetary value, and quality data.
+A material ledger provides an innovative approach to intelligent tracking of material, and energy movement and transformations, their associate monetary value, and quality data.
 It delivers insight that improves yield, quality, safety, compliance, and brand confidence through a fact-based granular, data-centric contextualized view of material flows and related provenance attribute data.
 We utilize existing IoT infrastructure on which a cyber-physical system can be built to decentralize decision-making in favor of autonomous task-completion of all but the highest-level exceptions.
 It’s the next generation of smart manufacturing for the most mission-critical industry.

 How is pharmaceutical manufacturing technology affecting the Healthcare and Medical Industries?